AdobeDocs/marketo.it-IT/help/marketo/product-docs/reporting/basic-reporting/editing-reports/filter-people-in-a-report-with-a-smart-list.md

    ![](assets/image2014-9-16-12-3a35-3a50.png)

-1. Fai clic sulla scheda **Rapporto** per visualizzare il rapporto filtrato.
+1. Fare clic sulla scheda **Report** per visualizzare il rapporto filtrato.

    ![](assets/image2017-3-27-14-3a14-3a16.png)